Juicy matchup in NFL's opening week: Seahawks at Packers | FOX Sports

 Atlanta at Chicago

-Nowhere in a medical dictionary is the term ”Super Bowl malaise.”
+Nowhere in a medical dictionary will you find the term ”Super Bowl malaise.”
 No matter: it exists.

 Will the Falcons fall victim to it?
 They insist not, having gotten rid of all the angst and disappointment from that collapse well before they gathered for training camp.